pppdns/ai-crypto-news-agent/README.md

      - Applies gentle recency decay; defaults to a 14–30 day window, shrinks to ~48–72 hours when the query implies “latest/today/this week”.
    - Returns top 40 chunk candidates.

-6. Re‑ranking
+6. Re‑ranking (Conditional)
+   - **If < 10 candidates**: Skips expensive LLM re-ranking, uses all candidates directly (already sorted by hybrid search).
-   - Uses an LLM scoring pass (`gpt-4o-mini`) over query + chunk text.
+   - **If ≥ 10 candidates**: Uses LLM scoring pass (`gpt-4o-mini`) over query + chunk text, selects top 8 chunks.
-   - Selects the final top 8 chunks for answer context.
+   - LangGraph orchestrates this decision with conditional routing for optimal performance.

 7. Answer generation
    - Generates a concise response using only the provided context.